Irene-Li/AnharmonicIce/README.md

 ### mapping.py
 For mapping Z* and electronic permittivity over vibrational normal modes
+* Mapping: similar to PermSampling, collects information within a directory
+* MappingTool: maps several directories and collecting information together
+* Energy: calculates the correction to BO energy surface due to efield

 ### groundstate.py
 For comparing the ground state permittivities of different proton orders